DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 Together with her beauty, Jeanne already has been acknowledged by top brass in Urza's HQ for her charisma.
 To no one surprise, a notice about Jeanne's transfer to capital became a grave news to all of her male colleagues.

 "Even Ashlan is down because of that.
-Sake is the same."
+Saki is the same."

 "...Well, most likely last time we'll be seeing each other after all."